GriffinPlus/dotnet-libs-common/README.md

 - `Deque<T>`: A double-ended queue that supports adding/removing items at both ends efficiently.
 - `FixedItemReadOnlyList<T>`: A read-only list that provides a certain object a specific number of times.

+#### Namespace: GriffinPlus.Lib.Configuration

+This namespace provides a configuration subsystem with hierarchical configurations that are cascadable, i.e. multiple configurations can be stacked on another.
+This allows to create a composite configuration that automatically merges settings from different sources into a single configuration.
+Configurations at a higher level override settings derived from configurations at a lower level.
+The configuration subsystem comes with built-in support for persisting settings to XML.
+Custom persistence strategies can be added as well.
+Details can be found [here](./docs/configuration.md).

 #### Namespace: GriffinPlus.Lib.Conversion

 The `Converters` class provides converters for converting objects of the following types to a string and vice versa: